ibourn/solana-alyra-training/ARCHI_SUMMARY.md

 2. **Block Compilation:** The leader compiles transactions into a block, executing and updating the blockchain's state.
 3. **Propagation:** The block is propagated throughout the network for validation and confirmation by other validators.

-Changes to the Solana protocol undergo a transparent process via a **Solana Improvement Document (SIMD)**, which is publicly critiqued and voted on by the network.

-### Six Stages Framework

-The report references a six-stage framework to understand the relationships between Solana's core elements.
-While this framework is useful, it has limitations and does not fully encompass the complexity of Solana as a distributed system.

 ## Users

-> “Solana has the potential to be the Apple of crypto.”
-> — Raj Gokal, Solana co-founder

 ### User Journey